- Can I change a committee member after my initial committee has been submitted and approved?

 - An emergency situation has arisen with one of my committee members.
 Am I allowed to identify a substitute?

 Yes.
-Substitutions for the doctoral final oral examination that are necessitated by emergency situations should be approved in advance, if possible.
-In such cases, the advisor should consult with the appropriate collegiate unit staff before the start of the examination.
+Substitutions for the doctoral final oral examination that are necessitated by emergency situations should, if possible, be approved in advance.
+The advisor should consult with the appropriate collegiate unit staff before the start of the examination.

 - Is it permissible to recess the doctoral final oral examination?